learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 ### Explain that JavaScript Has Collections

 Sometimes a `variable` might point to a Thing which actually has multiple Things inside of it.
-In programming vocabulary, these collection Things are called `a`.
+In programming vocabulary, these collection-Things are called `Array`s.
 So technically, `Array` belongs with `String` and `Number`.

 ```javascript
 slytherins[0]; //=> "Salazar Slytherin"